-In the realm of real estate development, real estate terms often feel like a complex labyrinth of confusing jargon used by an exclusive club.
+In real estate development, real estate terms often feel like a complex labyrinth of confusing jargon used by an exclusive club.
 However, many real estate vocabulary words have simple definitions.
-From escrow and equity to appraisals and proptech, together, we’ll demystify the terminology that often feels like a foreign language to many.
-Let’s navigate the intricate world of real estate vocabulary words, empowering you to make informed decisions with confidence.
+From escrow and equity to appraisals and proptech, we’ll demystify the terminology that often feels like a foreign language to many.
+Let’s navigate the intricate world of real estate vocabulary words, empowering you to confidently make informed decisions.

 In this post: